MAT 321 - PS3¶

 Recall that the Cholesky decomposition of an SPD matrix A can be computed in two steps iteratively:

-$$ T = \qquad\begin{bmatrix} t_0 & t_{1} & t_{2} & t_{3} & t_{4} \\ t_1 & t_0 & t_{1} & t_{2} & t_{3} \\ t_2 & t_1 & t_0 & t_{1} & t_{2} \\ t_3 & t_2 & t_1 & t_0 & t_{1} \\ t_4 & t_3 & t_2 & t_1 & t_0 \end{bmatrix} $$A crucial property used to create fast Toeplitz solvers is its displacement structure, which we now introduce.
+$$ T = \qquad\begin{bmatrix} t_0 & t_{1} & t_{2} & t_{3} & t_{4} \\ t_1 & t_0 & t_{1} & t_{2} & t_{3} \\ t_2 & t_1 & t_0 & t_{1} & t_{2} \\ t_3 & t_2 & t_1 & t_0 & t_{1} \\ t_4 & t_3 & t_2 & t_1 & t_0 \end{bmatrix} $$

 Let $Z_n$ be the $n \times n$ "shift-down-by-one" matrix:

-$$ Z_n = \begin{bmatrix} 0 & & & & & & \\ 1 & 0 & & & & & \\ & 1& 0 & & & & \\ & &1 &0 & & & \\ & & &1 &0 & & \\ & & & &\ddots &\ddots & \\ & & & & & 1 & 0 \\ \end{bmatrix} $$Note that $Z_n$ is not a permutation matrix (its first row is only 0's).
-We say an SPD matrix $A$ is quasi-Toeplitz if it satisfies the following condition:
+$$ Z_n = \begin{bmatrix} 0 & & & & & & \\ 1 & 0 & & & & & \\ & 1& 0 & & & & \\ & &1 &0 & & & \\ & & &1 &0 & & \\ & & & &\ddots &\ddots & \\ & & & & & 1 & 0 \\ \end{bmatrix} $$

-$$A - Z_n A Z_n^T = G J G^T $$where $G \in \mathbb{R}^{n \times 2}$, and $J = \begin{bmatrix} 1 & 0 \\ 0 & -1 \end{bmatrix}$.
-Such an equation is called a displacement rank equation, and we say quasi-Toeplitz matrices have displacement rank 2.
-The intuition is that displacing the rows and columns just slightly creates a rank $2$ matrix $G J G^T$.
+where $G \in \mathbb{R}^{n \times 2}$, and $J = \begin{bmatrix} 1 & 0 \\ 0 & -1 \end{bmatrix}$.
+Such an equation is called a displacement rank equation, and we say quasi-Toeplitz matrices have displacement rank 2 because the matrix $GJG^T$ is rank2.
+The intuition is that displacing the rows just slightly creates a rank $2$ matrix $G J G^T$.
 The matrix $G$ is called a generator of the quasi-Toeplitz matrix A.

 Generators are not unique, but we identify a special one: we say $\hat{G}$ is a proper generator if it is a generator, and it has a 0 on the (1,2) entry:

-$$ \hat{G} = \begin{bmatrix} \hat{g}_{11} & 0 \\ \hat{g}_{21} & \hat{g}_{22} \\ \hat{g}_{23} & \hat{g}_{33} \\ \vdots & \vdots \\ \end{bmatrix} . $$Prove that SPD Toeplitz matrices are quasi-Toeplitz.
-That is, find a generator $G$ of an SPD Toeplitz matrix.
+$$ \hat{G} = \begin{bmatrix} \hat{g}_{11} & 0 \\ \hat{g}_{21} & \hat{g}_{22} \\ \hat{g}_{23} & \hat{g}_{33} \\ \vdots & \vdots \\ \end{bmatrix} . $$

-Show that if $\hat{G}$ is a proper generator, then the first column of $\hat{G}$ is the first row of $A$ divided by the square root of the (1,1) entry of A, that is: $ {\hat{G}_{:,1}}^T = A_{1,:} / \sqrt{a_{11}}$.
+2. Show that if $\hat{G}$ is a proper generator of a quasi-toeplitz matrix $A$, then the first column of $\hat{G}$ is the first row of $A$ divided by the square root of the (1,1) entry of A, that is: $ {\hat{G}_{:,1}}^T = A_{1,:} / \sqrt{a_{11}}$.
 Hence, if we have access to a proper generator, (Step 1) of Cholesky is trivial.

 is a generator for $S$.
-(Here, $\hat{g}_{i,j} $ denotes entry $i,j$ of $\hat{G}$, the proper generator of A).
+(Here, $\hat{g}_{i,j} $ denotes entry $i,j$ of $\hat{G}$, the proper generator of $A$).
 That is, we want to show: $$S - Z_{n-1}S Z_{n-1}^T = G_2J G_2^T $$

 import scipy.linalg